edumeet/edumeet/docs/SCALING_AND_HARDWARE.md

 * Typical acceptable good video bandwidth is around (800-1000)Kbps (720p)
 * Possibility to activate Simulcast / SVC to provide different clients with different bandwidths
 ## Scaling
-You can setup more than 1 server with same configuration and load balance with HA-proxy:
+You can setup more than 1 server with same configuration and load balance with [HAproxy.md](HAproxy.md) This will scale linearly.
-[docs/HAproxy.md]
-This will scale linearly.

 ### Limitations / work in progress / ToDo